theparanoidtimes/theparanoidtimes.github.io/_posts/projects/2018-02-25-tabellarium.md

 boolean result = executor.areThereRemainingEmails();
 ```
 These can possibly be just another tasks that are passed to the
-`executeForEachEmail` and probably be refactored in that manner in the future,
+`executeForEachEmail` method and probably will be refactored in that manner
-but for now they are separate methods.
+in the future, but for now they are separate methods.

 Check out the [repo]({{ page.project-repo }}) for source.